 With meat plants in North Rhine-Westphalia, Bavaria and Schleswig-Holstein already having recorded Covid-19 outbreaks, on Sunday the District of Osnabrück announced that 92 cases had been confirmed at a meat facility in Dissen, Lower Saxony.
 Production at the factory has ceased for the moment.
 Many of the infected personnel are employed under sub-contracts, with some living together in shared accommodation, according to the Süddeutsche Zeitung

 The Süddeutsche Zeitung also reported that a lack of compliance with Covid-19 hygiene regulations and the cramped nature of accommodation provided for migrant workers are contributing to the infections in meat plants.

 A figure from the German meat industry quoted in the Süddeutsche Zeitung argued that the push for a ban on subcontracting only in the meat industry stigmatised the sector.

 In a policy proposal outlining a seven point plan to address the ongoing situation, the Greens contextualise the Covid-19 outbreaks and working conditions prevalent in Germany as a systematic problem associated with industrial agriculture.
 One of the party’s proposals in addition to ending the industry practice of hiring workers via subcontractors is a call for the end of cheap meat through the introduction of minimum pricing, a policy measure which according to the Süddeutsche Zeitung is opposed by Germany’s agriculture minister, Julia Klöckner.

 Whether the Corona Cabinet will endorse a tightening up of meat industry measures and exactly what shape any such regulation would take is not yet certain, though according to Tagesschau, a government spokesperson has said there is strong consensus that change in slaughterhouse conditions is necessary.
-More should be revealed on in the coming days.
+More should be revealed in the coming days.